urban-study/iron-hong.github.io/_posts/2019-06-18-self-driving-car.md

 # Simulation result #2 (classifiation):
 [![Watch the video2](https://img.youtube.com/vi/g31nLPbD8Ps/hqdefault.jpg)](https://youtu.be/g31nLPbD8Ps)

+## Summary:
+- The purpose of this project is to drive the simulation vehicle autonomously.
+Over the course of the path, the vehicle will meet the traffic signal.
+When the traffic signal turns in red, the vehicle should stop.

+- The required tools/knowledge are
+  - Python
+  - OpenCV
+  - Tensorflow
+  - Keras
+  - ROS (Robotic Operating System)

 ## Submission note:

    - Path following doesn't work when camera is turned on (without camera on, it works) @ workspace environment, rospy rate has been adjusted @ tl_detector as 5hz @waypoint_updater as 15hz, but no luck.